-If you’re looking to learn how to freeze herbs in ice cube trays, you’re in the right place!
-Frozen herbs are extremely convenient to throw have on hand for whenever a recipe calls for them.
-Plus, they allow you to skip the stress of having fresh herbs on hand, worrying about rushing to use them before they go bad.
-Here’s exactly how to do it.
+If youโre looking to learn how to freeze herbs in ice cube trays, youโre in the right place!
+Frozen herbs are incredibly convenient to have on hand when a recipe calls for them.
+Plus, they allow you to skip the stress of having fresh herbs and worrying about rushing to use them before they go bad.
+Read on to learn how to do it.

 Why learn how to freeze herbs?

 Much of the herbs we get at the grocery store are packaged in plastic.
 Dried herbs come in plastic containers, wet herbs come in squeeze tubes, and some fresh herbs even come in pre-packed plastic bags.
-When you learn how to freeze herbs, you can skip all the plastic and enjoy herbs whenever you want!
-You can feel the added bonus of the joy of saving your homegrown plants while they are fresh and ready for picking.
+When you learn how to freeze herbs, you can skip all the plastic and enjoy them whenever you want!
+You can feel the added joy of saving your homegrown plants while they are fresh and ready for picking.

-That food waste ends up in the landfill, where it rots and releases methane.
-Methane is 28 to 36 times more potent than carbon, so it’s even worse for our planet.
+That food waste then ends up in landfills, where it rots and releases methane.
+Methane is 28 to 36 times more potent than carbon, so itโs even more destructive to our planet.

-Apart from that, there’s the energy it requires to produce and ship that food – all of it gone to waste when we throw it away.
-By preserving your fresh herbs in the freezer, you can avoid adding to this waste.
+Another huge factor is the energy it requires to produce and ship that food – all of it goes to waste when we throw it away.
+By preserving your fresh herbs in the freezer, you can avoid adding to this problem.

 How to freeze herbs in ice cube trays